Luis Robert Player Props: White Sox vs. Rays

 Luis Robert At The Plate

-- Robert is hitting .218 with six doubles, five home runs and three walks.
+- Robert is batting .223 with six doubles, five home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.